 A41 (2015) Selected to co-chair the AIED 2015 conference.
 The Chairs oversee what papers are selected, by soliciting good reviewers and ultimately make the decision of what to accept.

 A40 (2014) Recognized as having the second highest number of papers in a publication analyzing the publication record at EDM.
 WPI is cited many times for being tied with CMU for worldwide leadership in this area.
 See this paper for details: Nawaz, S., Marbouti, F. & Strobel, J. (2014).
 Analysis of the Community of Learning Analytics.
 Retrieved from http://ceur-ws.org/Vol-974/lakdatachallenge2013_05.pdf.

 A39 Elected to Executive Committee of AIED and the Steering Committee for EDM.
 These groups run these respective scientific societies.
 For EDM, I was one of the handful of people who started the EDM.
 After a few years, when the conference was established, we turned it into a democratically open organization.
 Later, I was elected to serve on the Steering Committee.
 I am proud of the fact that we have an open society and a "publisher-free" policy where all papers are freely available on the web.

-A38 (2014) Honored to be invited to write one of four papers for a special issue on "Landmark Systems" in Educational Technology.
+A38 (2014) Invited to write one of four papers for a special issue on "Landmark Systems" in Educational Technology.
 The paper is below.

 Heffernan, N. & Heffernan, C. (2014) The ASSISTments Ecosystem: Building a Platform that Brings Scientists and Teachers Together for Minimally Invasive Research on Human Learning and Teaching.
 International Journal of Artificial Intelligence in Education.
 Link to the Springer version DOI 10.1007/s40593-014-0024-x .
 December 2014, Volume 24, Issue 4, pp 470-497.